MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-config-problem-no-users-provisioned.md

 - [Provisioning logs say users are skipped and not provisioned, even though they are assigned](#provisioning-logs-say-users-are-skipped-and-not-provisioned-even-though-they-are-assigned)

 ## Provisioning service does not appear to start
 If you set the **Provisioning Status** to be **On** in the **Enterprise applications &gt; \[Application Name\] &gt;Provisioning** section of the Microsoft Entra admin center.
-However no other status details are shown on that page after subsequent reloads, it's likely that the service is running but has not completed an initial cycle yet.
+However no other status details are shown on that page after subsequent reloads, it's likely that the service is running but hasn't completed an initial cycle yet.
 Check the **Provisioning logs** described above to determine what operations the service is performing, and if there are any errors.

 >[!NOTE]
 >An initial cycle can take anywhere from 20 minutes to several hours, depending on the size of the Microsoft Entra directory and the number of users in scope for provisioning.
 Subsequent syncs after the initial cycle are faster, as the provisioning service stores watermarks that represent the state of both systems after the initial cycle.
 The initial cycle improves performance of subsequent syncs.